backstage/backstage/plugins/auth-backend/api-report.md

 // Warnings were encountered during analysis:
 //
-// src/identity/types.d.ts:31:9 - (ae-forgotten-export) The symbol "AnyJWK" needs to be exported by the entry point index.d.ts
+// src/identity/types.d.ts:38:9 - (ae-forgotten-export) The symbol "AnyJWK" needs to be exported by the entry point index.d.ts
-// src/providers/aws-alb/provider.d.ts:73:5 - (ae-forgotten-export) The symbol "AwsAlbResult" needs to be exported by the entry point index.d.ts
-// src/providers/github/provider.d.ts:175:5 - (ae-forgotten-export) The symbol "StateEncoder" needs to be exported by the entry point index.d.ts
 ```